Saturday, December 30, 2023

 In the 1960s and '70s the hippies used to say, "

 tune in, turn on, drop out".
-They recognised that the world around them was becoming more and more conformist with poor values.
+They recognised that the world around them was becoming more and more complicated and conformist with poor values.
 They may have been onto something (even though, to my mind, their direction was wrong).
 Perhaps we could learn something from them and "drop out" of our 21st century worldly culture and seek life in Jesus and His people.

 Ask